Skip to main content

 const handleAuthentication = async () => {

-const authentication = await authenticate();
+const result = await authenticate();

 };